George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 How do you build a target audience profile?

-Building targeting audience profiles can be complex, since it involves gathering demographic data, collecting customer feedback, and conducting target audience analysis across platforms.
+Building target audience profiles can be complex, since it involves gathering demographic data, collecting customer feedback, and conducting target audience analysis across platforms.

 That’s a lot of information.
-Thankfully, advertisers can use the following tools and strategies to help track down this data and really understand who their customers are:
+Thankfully, advertisers can use the following tools and strategies to help track down this data and really understand who their target customers are.